 Those are very important questions.
 And while every situation is different, Leibel Insurance Group can provide you with information to help guide you to your answers.
 But, admittedly, you can’t get a specific answer to your specific situation in this report.

 First, there are many factors that determine the true impact of a claim on your policy.

 - Each kind of insurance is subject to specific provincial laws and regulations – especially involving cancellation.

 - Each insurance company has its own internal rules and practices.

 - Your personal claims history and circumstances will trigger those rules and practices differently than, say, your neighbor’s.

 Second, once you have the facts and know what the impact will be, the decision to submit the claim or not is truly personal.
 What’s right for your neighbor isn’t necessarily right for you and each of you may make different decisions.

 Isn’t This What My Insurance Is For?

 Yes, insurance is for paying claims.
 You elect the protection options and limits you want, you pay your premium, and your insurance company pays your covered claims.
 That’s the deal; it’s just not the whole story.

-Insurance, and the price you pay for it, is based on risk – the risk of a loss occurring.
+Insurance and the coverage price is based on risk – the risk of a loss occurring.
 High risk of loss means higher prices are necessary to pay for those increased losses, and low risk of loss means lower prices.
 Therefore, when you have a claim you now represent a higher risk and pay higher prices for insurance as a result.